pr-curtis/pr-curtis.github.io/DH/network_analysis.md

         An example of 9 warriors, 1 artisan, and 1 priest sending letters to one another.
         </figcaption>
 </div>
-For the visualization process in Cytoscape, I selected shapes and colors specific to the nodes (descriptive attributes) that characterized my edges (senders/recipients):
+For the visualization process in Cytoscape, I selected shapes and colors specific to the descriptive attributes that characterized my nodes (senders/recipients):

 <p class="indent"><li>triangles = courtier</li>
 <li>squares = warriors</li>